wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 }
 ```

 >**Note:** For the sign-in experience to be hosted in a Teams pop-up, the domain portion of the URL must be in your app’s list of valid domains.
+(See [validDomains](schema#validdomains) in the manifest schema.)

 ### Starting the sign-in flow

 Your sign-in experience should be responsive and fit within a popup window.
-It should integrate with the [Microsoft Teams JavaScript library](jslibrary.md), which uses message passing.
+It should integrate with the [Microsoft Teams JavaScript library](jslibrary), which uses message passing.

 As with other embedded experiences running inside Microsoft Teams, your code inside the window needs to first call `microsoftTeams.initialize()`.
 If your code performs an OAuth flow, you should pass the Teams user ID into your window, which also then gets passed to the OAuth sign-in URL.

 ### Completing the sign-in flow

 When the sign-in request completes and redirects back to your page, it should perform the following steps:

 1. Generate a security code.
 (This can be a random number.)
-You need to cache this code on your service, along with the credentials obtained through the sign-in flow (e.g. OAuth 2.0 tokens)
+You need to cache this code on your service, along with the credentials obtained through the sign-in flow (such as OAuth 2.0 tokens).
 2. Call `microsoftTeams.authentication.notifySuccess` and pass the security code.

 At this point, the window closes and control is passed to the Teams client.
 The client now reissues the original user query, along with the security code in the `authenticationCode` property.
 Your code should use the security code to look up the credentials stored earlier to complete the authentication sequence.
 Your service can now complete the user request.